stricq/UPKManager/README.md

 All the texture objects in all the files that are checked will be saved as individual DDS files to the Export Path you choose in the settings.

+### Repackaging Modded Textures
+After exporting texture files to the chose Export Path, any of the exported textures can be modified or replaced.
+Always ensure that you keep the same filename.
+The program uses the filename to determine which textures to replace while rebuilding a package file.

+All textures must be saved in the DDS file format.
+(JPG and PNG should work, too.
+Just as long as the original image dimensions are the same.)

+Once you have finished modifying the textures in the Export Path switch to the Rebuild tab.
+Any textures listed in the tree that are checked will be rebuilt into a new modified UPK file after selecting Rebuild Selected Exports under the Rebuild menu.
+The modified UPK file will automatically be placed in a mod folder with the game files ready to be used by the game.

+Any textures not checked will be pulled from the source game file and copied unmodified into the repackaged UPK file.

+Any modified UPK files will appear in the Mod Files tab.
+These files can be selected and their contents viewed just the same as the game files in the Game Files tab.

+# Changes for Release 1.3

+* Exported textures can be edited and re-imported back into the game.
+* Added Rebuild tab.
+This tab allows you to view exported textures (and sounds) and view them in the Texture Viewer.
+* Added Modded Files tab.
+This tab allows you to view modded files in the same way was as viewing game files.
+* Can now view all the MIPs of loaded textures.
+* TextureMovie objects can now be exported as bink files.

 # Changes for Release 1.2

 * Audio objects (SoundNodeWave) can now be exported (as .ogg) and will play when clicked on in the export object listing.